omeramst/WEB-G35/README.md

 # Cookify

+Cookify is a web application created by Ofri Markevitch and Omer Amsterdam.

 ## 1. Idea Explanation - A reminder

 The main idea behind this project is to provide a platform where users can easily search for personalized recipes based on ingredients they have in their home.